 - Whisk together flour, confectioners' sugar, espresso powder, whole egg, egg yolk, and vanilla extract in a bowl until evenly mixed and creamy.
 Whisk in melted and slightly cooled butter/chocolate mixture.

 - Pour mixture evenly between four prepared muffin cups.
 Add about 1 tablespoon of strawberry preserves to the center of each lava cake.
 The batter will be fairly thick, so you may need to press the preserves into the center of each with a spoon or a spatula.
 Using the spoon/spatula, smooth some of the lava cake batter over top of the preserves, which are now under the surface.
 You shouldn't see much of the preserves, if any at all, once done.

 - Bake for 11-13 minutes, or until the tops have firmed/stiffened up and the edges have browned.
 You'll notice the outside edges will begin to appear "drier" as they bake, which will continue inward as each lava cake puffs up slightly.
 The center of each may still appear sunken in a bit due to the preserves.

 - Once done, remove from oven and let sit for 5 minutes.
 Carefully loosen the edges of each lava cake with a knife and invert onto a plate.
-Sprinkle with confectioners' sugar if you like and serve immediately.
+Sprinkle with confectioners' sugar if you like (and/or vanilla ice cream) and serve immediately.

 Nutritional information is provided as an estimate.
 As it can vary due to many factors (brands used, quantities, etc.), we cannot guarantee its accuracy.